O365/python-o365/README.md

 account = Account(credentials)

-if not account.is_authenticated:  # will check if there is a token and if it has not expired
+if not account.is_authenticated:  # will check if there is a token and has not expired
-    # ask fot a login
+    # ask for a login
     account.authenticate(scopes=scopes)

 # now we are autheticated